blutorange/primefaces-monaco/README.md

 # DEPRECATED #

-__I have now moved this component directly into PrimeFaces extensions__ See https://github.com/primefaces-extensions/primefaces-extensions/issues/305 It may make it into RC2 (release candidate 2).
+__I have now moved this component directly into PrimeFaces extensions__ See https://github.com/primefaces-extensions/primefaces-extensions/issues/305.
 You should now use https://github.com/primefaces-extensions/primefaces-extensions instead of this artifact.

 # primefaces-monaco